YoushanZhang/YoushanZhang.github.io/_pages/cv.md

 * Lehigh (Bethlehem, PA, USA)
   * Image Processing  (June 2020 – August 2020)
-  * Atom dislocation detection in TEM images

 <p>&ensp;</p>

 * Seagate (Bloomington, MN, USA)
   * Image Processing & Machine Learning  (May 2019 – August 2019)
-  * Developed a software to automatically measure the thickness of the head overcoat of TEM images
-  * Designed a machine learning classifier to predict the categories of HIT images

 <p>&ensp;</p>